How to give Negative Feedback in the workplace

 5. Build good relationships with your colleagues or employees

-Building good relationships in the workplace can seem like a no brainer.
+Building good relationships in the workplace can seem like a no-brainer.
 Its importance, though, is crucial.
 People will accept feedback better when it is coming from people they actually know.
 Receiving negative feedback from a manager you only talk to once a month won’t feel as good as if you receive it from another manager who you talk to every week.
 Getting negative feedback from someone you barely interact with can be harsh.
 This is why building good relationships with others and taking the time to deliver positive feedback as well is important.
-You don’t want people to feel like you only interact with them to criticizes them.
+You don’t want people to feel like you only interact with them to criticize them.

 6. End your negative feedback with a question

-Ending your feedback with an open question is a great way to make the other understand you also want to understand their side of the story.
+Ending your feedback with an open question is a great way to make the other understand you and also want to understand their side of the story.
 This shows that your feedback is not a one-way conversation.
 The main point of receiving feedback is to grow and improve.
-Your question at the end will be likely to start a conversation about how the company can do better.
+Your question at the end will likely start a conversation about how the company can do better.
 Make sure your question drives self-evaluation so the other can reflect on the situation.

 7. Offer your help at the end